rprtr258/tea/README.md

 ```

 ## What’s Next?
-This tutorial covers the basics of building an interactive terminal UI, but in the real world you'll also need to perform I/O. To learn about that have a look at the [Command Tutorial][cmd].
+This tutorial covers the basics of building an interactive terminal UI, but in the real world you'll also need to perform I/O. To learn about that, have a look at the [Command Tutorial][cmd].
 It's pretty simple.

 There are also several [Tea examples][examples] available and, of course, there are [Go Docs][docs].